 Blackleg appears in areas which are prone to humid or wet conditions, and can be spread by soil, infected tools, or on the seed itself.

-The only thing which has offered any hope so far is hot water seed treatment prior to planting, and prevention of the conditions for the spores to develop.
+The only things that have offered hope so far are hot water seed treatment prior to planting and the prevention of the conditions for the spores to develop.

 Avoid planting brassicas — or other members of the cabbage family — in an area where black leg has developed for at least four years, and consider solarizing the soil to try to kill off fungal growth.
-Destroy infected plants before they can produce more spores.
+Destroy infected kale plants before they can produce more spores.

 Downy mildew rounds out the list of fungal diseases that can hit kale.
 This causes yellow to white patches on the top of leaves, and underneath the leaf a grey fungal mass develops.

-To avoid downy mildew, improve airflow around your plants and try to avoid getting them wet.
+To avoid downy mildew, improve airflow around your kale plants and try to avoid getting them wet.
 It develops quickly in humid or moist conditions.
-Bonide Copper Fungicide will kill it, and neem oil is also effective.
+Copper fungicide will kill it, and neem oil is also effective.

 Finally, there’s black rot, the only common bacterial infection of kale.
 All cruciferous crops are susceptible in varying levels to black rot.
-This causes yellowing on the edge of the leaf which gradually spreads to a V shape.
+This causes yellowing on the edge of the leaf, which gradually spreads to a V shape.
 It can destroy the entire plant if it gets into the plant’s veins.